scandale-project/scandale/README.md

 (for the presence notification system).
 The OMEMO protocol can be used for communications between agents.

+TODO:

-``Ad hoc module``: a module in order to share data with external platforms, such as MISP or other database systems.
+- ``Ad hoc module``: a module in order to share data with external platforms, such as MISP or other database systems;
+- HTTP API connected to the correlation engine;
+- connection with a database such as RocksDB;

 The correlation agent also provides a PubSub mechanism.